Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

 image: /img/docs/cloud-integrations/auto-exposures/explorer-lineage2.jpg
 ---

-# Auto exposures <Lifecycle status="enterprise" />
+# Auto exposures in Tableau <Lifecycle status="enterprise" />

 <IntroText>
   As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
-Auto exposures integrates natively with Tableau to auto-generate downstream lineage in <a href="https://docs.getdbt.com/docs/collaborate/explore-projects" target="_blank" rel="noopener noreferrer">dbt Explorer</a> for a richer experience.
+Auto exposures integrates natively with Tableau to auto-generate downstream lineage in <a href="https://docs.getdbt.com/docs/collaborate/explore-projects">dbt Explorer</a> for a richer experience.
 </IntroText>

 Auto exposures help data teams optimize their efficiency and ensure data quality by: